mihe/tsu/README.md

 ![Hot reload settings][htr]

 `Prompt Before Action` is the important part here.
 Disabling it will mean your changes will automatically be imported and compiled when a change to your TypeScript file is detected.
+Note that this will affect regular content assets as well, such as textures and meshes.

 `Import Threshold Time` will decide how fast your changes get hot-reloaded.
 Setting it to something as low as `0.0 s` might have adverse effects for regular content assets, but if you're only ever reimporting TypeScript files you should be fine.